Search This Blog

 Later, me and Deepak Gupta worked with some not-to-be-named agencies on monitoring Internet.
 This was a self-inflicted disaster.
 We worked on it for 6 years and at any point in time had a product far superior to what the Indian intelligence organizations were using at that time.
 But in every review, they would tell us that if we could add one more feature, they would start using our stuff.
 This was the first time I was getting exposed to the politics.
 Product development does not result in publications, and in any case, they strongly discouraged us from publishing whatever we could potentially publish.
 After 6 years, we realized that they had no intentions of ever using our work, and we called it off, but the damage was done.

 One day, we were sitting in the department and thinking how to improve PhD program.
 The outcome was that there aren't enough students applying for PhD not just in IITK but across IITs.
 So we need to tell students about the advantages of doing Phd.
 Just the previous year, IITB had arranged such talks in many colleges, and we felt that we should do something similar.
 With the department now very rich could easily afford to go around and give talks.
 I volunteered.
 I was given one semester off.
 Every week, I will choose three colleges where I could visit on Thursday, Friday and Saturday.
 The criteria was that I should be able to go from 1st to 2nd and 2nd to 3rd college either by a couple of hours of car journey, or by an overnight train.
 12 weeks, 36 colleges.
 I thought what I should do for the whole day besides giving a lecture on why they should do PhD.
 I came up with a plan that included one technical talk, one career talk, meeting with students, meeting with faculty, meeting with leadership, etc. I used this opportunity to understand technical education.
 What are the issues our colleges are facing.
 What kind of curriculum they follow.
 What is the pedagogy.
 How do they hire faculty.
 And so on.
 I realized that while resources were a big issue in many colleges, autonomy was an even bigger problem, and in many cases, it was just the lack of exposure to best practices.
 We created a program under which any faculty member of any CSE department could spend a month at IIT Kanpur.
 We will take care of local hospitality and the person could sit in classes, sit in some of our meetings, meet any faculty and find out how, in general, we did what we did.
 Unfortunately, never took off, and we had less than just a few visitors from one college from South India.
-The colleges did not want their faculty to be away for even a day, and certainly not when they had to pay for it.
+The colleges did not want their faculty to be away for even a day, and certainly not when they had to pay for it (just the travel part, we took care of lodging and boarding).

 What has always been interesting in CSE department is that I could go around and make commitments, even those commitments which will have financial implications, and the department would always support those commitments.
 They supported me not just when we had good bit of money but when we had very little money.
 The trust between the colleagues was the hallmark of the department.